-The G-5 or A-3 domestic must by paid by the sponsoring employer on either a weekly or biweekly basis, and must be paid by check or electronic funds transfer into a bank account owned exclusively by the domestic.
+The G-5 or A-3 domestic worker must be paid by the sponsoring employer on either a weekly or biweekly basis, and they must be paid by check or electronic funds transfer into a bank account owned exclusively by the domestic.
 Cash payments are not permitted.
 The use of time cards to document the payroll calculations is strongly encouraged, and some sponsoring organizations make them mandatory.

 The A-3 or G-5 domestic servant must have a medical insurance policy that meets the US Affordable Care Act standards.
 The contract must state whether the policy is to be paid by the G-5 or the G-4.
 World Bank staff must pay for the G-5’s insurance.
 The consular office has the option to deny the G-5 visa application if s/he feels that the resultant wage to the G-5 after the cost of medical insurance is not considered a “living wage.”

 The G-5, A-3 or NATO-7 domestic is specifically prohibited from being employed by anyone other than the sponsoring alien.
 This means that the tax accounts must be in the sponsoring alien’s name, and the domestic’s annual W-2 must list the employer as the sponsoring alien.
 The sponsoring alien’s spouse who may be a US citizen or green card holder may not register as the G-5, A-3 or NATO-7 domestic’s employer.

-The sponsoring alien, who is the employer, MAY NOT withhold the passport of the G-5, A-3 or NATO-7 domestic.
+The sponsoring alien, who is the employer, MAY NOT withhold the passport of the A-3, NATO-7 or G-5 domestic worker.

 The G-5, A-3 or NATO-7 domestic may not be required to remain on the premises outside of working hours without compensation.